 In the event that at least three letters of reference are not received by August 15, the Assistant to the University Librarian should alert the candidate.
 The candidate should then either contact the writer who has not turned in their letter or find another person to write a letter.

 References from outside the UGA Libraries are encouraged for promotion to Librarian/Archivist III and strongly encouraged for promotion to Librarian/Archivist IV.

 Upon receiving acceptance of nominations, the Committee will ask each candidate to supply a dossier.
-Documentation of a candidate's readiness for promotion should be organized into either an electronic (preferred) or print dossier.
+Documentation of a candidate's readiness for promotion should be organized into an electronic dossier.
 Candidates may wish to consult with their supervisor and colleagues on the preparation of their dossier.

 A typical dossier includes the following components: